 The program also tests students so parents can pinpoint where their child is struggling.

 Fundraisers, grants, individual donors, and local businesses all contribute to the organization.

 Campbell designed evaluation tools to give the organization data to obtain grants and grow.
 Pages and Chapters won its first grant from the Junior League of Kansas City this year.

 Jan Finn reviewed the Pages and Chapters grant application for the Junior League.
 Promoting volunteerism and community improvement were just part of the appeal, Finn said.

 “Pages and Chapters began with a small group of committed teachers who saw a need to teach children to read, without any source of funding,” Finn said.

 Moving On Up

-Two summers and one full-school year later, Pages and Chapters’ Open Books program is beginning to outgrow its space at the local library.
-A designer is developing them an iPhone-based application for parents and children.
+Two summers and one full school year later, Pages and Chapters’ Open Books program is beginning to outgrow its space at the local library.
+A designer is developing for them an iPhone-based application for parents and children.

 “I think Jenny will emerge as a national leader in some matter in the field,” Campbell said.
-“I think she could take [Open Books] and create a licensed program which could be marketed across the board.”
+“She could take [Open Books] and create a licensed program which could be marketed across the board.”

 Image by Sean Dreilinger.